 Continuous Services in the Absence of Retail Pharmacies in Rural Communities

-The aim of this project is to broaden the RUPRI Center's longtime focus on closures of independent pharmacies in rural places by identifying rural communities that lost all retail pharmacies from 2003 through 2019.
-This work will expand previous Center work beyond a focus on local independent pharmacies by incorporating chain pharmacies, including pharmacies located in larger retail outlets such as grocery stores and merchandising stories (e.g., Shopko, Walmart).
-First, the Center will identify the number of pharmacy closures over time by the type of pharmacy (independent, chain) and by rurality.
+The aim of this project was to broaden the RUPRI Center's longtime focus on closures of independent pharmacies in rural places by identifying rural communities that lost all retail pharmacies from 2003 through 2019.
+This work expanded previous Center work beyond a focus on local independent pharmacies by incorporating chain pharmacies, including pharmacies located in larger retail outlets such as grocery stores and merchandising stories (e.g., Shopko, Walmart).
+First, the Center identified the number of pharmacy closures over time by the type of pharmacy (independent, chain) and by rurality.

-- Hypothesis 1: The Center hypothesizes that it will
+- Hypothesis 1: The Center hypothesized that it would

 see recent increases in closures of chain pharmacies or